 kangaroo rats add to the mix).

-the house foundation, we also dug out for the septic
+house foundation, we also dug out for the septic tank.
+It

+was 6 feet tall with a capacity of 1000 gallons.
+The Bob

+Cat excavator made short work of this huge hole, but we

+still needed to be sure the sides were straight down and

 tank.
-It was 6 feet tall with a capacity of 1000 gallons.

-The Bob Cat excavator made short work of this huge

-hole, but we still needed to be sure the sides were

-septic tank.
-The design for the septic system was
+The design for the septic system was calculated

-calculated by a soils engineer, who came to the
+by a soils engineer, who came to the property and dug

-many bathrooms, only how many bedrooms.
-The plastic
+only how many bedrooms.
+The plastic and 4x6 boards

-and 4x6 boards seen covered the hole for the septic
+seen covered the hole for the septic tank.

 Moving the heavy gravel with shovels was not easy, and it was tricky getting the excavator around without caving in the